gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 Tests the lifecycle of session tokens.

-#### Integration Test `ITestSessionDelegationInFilesystem`
+#### Integration Test `ITestSessionDelegationInFileystem`.

 This collects DTs from one filesystem, and uses that to create a new FS instance and then perform filesystem operations.
-A miniKDC is instantiated.
+A miniKDC is instantiated

 * Take care to remove all login secrets from the environment, so as to make sure that the second instance is picking up the DT information.
 * `UserGroupInformation.reset()` can be used to reset user secrets after every test case (e.g. teardown), so that issued DTs from one test case do not contaminate the next.
-* It's subclass, `ITestRoleDelegationInFilesystem` adds a check that the current credentials in the DT cannot be used to access data on other buckets —that is, the active session really is restricted to the target bucket.
+* its subclass, `ITestRoleDelegationInFileystem` adds a check that the current credentials in the DT cannot be used to access data on other buckets —that is, the active session really is restricted to the target bucket.